The duty registrar can assist with the following:

 Procedural assistance by the duty registrar is primarily for unrepresented litigants.
 Lawyers are expected to have undertaken their own research before approaching the Duty Registrar for procedural advice.

-Appointments are available from 9:30am to 12:10pm and 2:30pm to 4:30pm Monday to Friday (excluding public holidays).
+Appointments are available from 9:30am to 12:30pm on Fridays (excluding public holidays).
 The maximum time for each appointment is 20 minutes.
 Appointments must be made in advance and cannot be made on the day.
 The following times may be requested:

 Appointments are made with the duty registrar by emailing the court at the general enquiries email address.
 The subject line in your email should state: "Request for Appointment with the Duty Registrar".
 The body of your email should state the date and time you would like to have your appointment and provide both a contact telephone number and email address.